 Soon he was performing spoken word routines at his church, On Good Ground Christian Fellowship, and at other churches in New Jersey and Virginia.
 Joseph’s performances moved and inspired young and old alike.

 Joseph’s favorite TV shows were “Lost” and “Supernatural”.
-He also loved America’s Got Talent, and was invited to submit his own videotaped audition, but he wanted to actually go and audition in person.
+He also loved America’s Got Talent, and was invited to submit his own videotaped audition, but he wanted to actually go and audition in person and was actually invited to do so, just never made it.
 (It was something about being in the crowd).

 Joe’s favorite movie was “John Q.” The movie was about a father whose son needed a heart replacement and since insurance would not cover it, he took the matter into his own hands by holding the hospital hostage and forcing them to perform the procedure.
 Joseph would always compare himself to the son, and remark how his dad would do the same thing for him.